-- 1. Students must pass 70% of course work for a 9 week period-or the student will be removed from organization with the opportunity to appeal to the club's Executive Council. - 2.
-Students involved in Extra-Curricular/Co-curricular activities shall demonstrate good citizenship both in the school and community.
-Students acting in a manner that brings embarrassment or shame to themselves and/or the school, or that negatively impacts the reputation of themselves or the school will not be tolerated.
-Examples of such conduct include any illegal activity; any non-illegal activity that is lewd, vulgar, obscene, indecent, or that portrays sexual conduct done in a manner whereby the community learns of such activity; or any activity that degrades, demeans, or disparages any coach, activity sponsor, school official or student. - 3.
-Students convicted of a felony will be removed from the activity for 365 calendar days.
-Any student convicted of a misdemeanor will be removed from the activity 42 calendar days.
+- 3. Students convicted of a felony will be removed from the activity for 365 calendar days.
 Any student charged with a crime will be suspended until cleared by the police or the courts. - 4.
 If a student is caught with drugs/alcohol of any form on or off school grounds, the student will be removed from the club/organization.
 This code will also apply if a student tests positive in a Random Drug Test as well.
 Also, if a student in a leadership position is at a party/gathering where drugs/alcohol are present, they will have 15 minutes to remove themselves from the party.
 As long as the student has not consumed or partaken in any drugs or alcohol, no penalty will be enforced.